Choose the right tax treatment and tax rate on your transaction

 How tax is calculated

 If your transaction has more than one line, Xero calculates GST on each transaction line separately.
 Xero rounds each line's GST amount to two decimals, and adds them all up to make the total tax for the transaction.
 This means the calculated tax total can be slightly different to that calculated by applying a percentage to the subtotal.
+Xero doesn't let you automatically round your invoice totals up or down.
+You can bring the invoice total to the correct figure by adding an additional line item to the invoice, coded to an account such as rounding adjustment.

 Choose the tax treatment